Bozar/OneMoreLevel/user/doc/keybinding.md

 * Exit help: Esc, Slash (/), [B].
 * Switch to next help: Enter, Right, L, D, [A], [Direction pad right].
 * Switch to previous help: Left, H, A, [Direction pad left].

+Following keys are available in debug menu.

+* Exit debug: Esc.

 These keys are available in wizard mode (see general help).